jrpotter/notebook/notes/algorithms/binary-search.md

 Basic
 What precondition must the input of `BINARY_SEARCH` satisfy?
 Back: It must already be sorted.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708781334247-->
 END%%